 The two supernovae should also be seen simultaneously at any place on the line that contains all points that are equidistant from the two supernovae.
 In fact the line is a representation in a two-dimensional diagram of what is, in reality, a plane in 3-dimensional space.

-If the Earth is in the position, as shown in the diagram on the right, the events will be seen later, perhaps during the life of my grandson × great15.
-If we know by some means other than the velocity of light (such as by historical parallax measurements) that these two stars are equidistant from the Earth, then by the axiom that an effect has a cause, we can assert that, in the context of the universe as a whole, they were simultaneous.
+If the Earth be in the position as shown in the illustration on the right, the events will be seen later, perhaps during the life of my grandson × great15.
+If we know by some means other than the velocity of light (such as historical parallax measurements) that these two stars are equidistant from the Earth, then by the axiom that an effect has a cause, we can assert that, in the context of the universe as a whole, they were simultaneous.